-Pronature Holistic Grain Free Duck a l’Orange receives the Advisor’s top rating of 4.5 stars.
+Pronature Holistic Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-Pronature Holistic Grain Free Duck includes just one dry dog food, claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Pronature Holistic Grain Free product line includes one dry recipe, claimed to meet AAFCO nutrient profiles for adult maintenance.

 Pronature Duck a l'Orange Grain Free Adult